Phase I/II/III Gene Transfer Clinical Trial of scAAV9.U1a.hSGSH

 • For Cohort 1-3: From birth (participating sites in USA and Australia) OR 6months (participating sites in Spain) to 2 years of age with no BSITD-IIICognitive Development Quotient (DQ) requirement, or older than 2 years with aBSITD-III Cognitive DQ of 60 or above (participating sites globally).

-• Cohort 4 only: Vaccination status based on age according to country-specificguidelines that is up to date 30 days prior to Screening as verified bydocumentation from the subject's primary care physician, and willing to defervaccines through 6 months after completion of the subject's IM medication, or longerper Principal Investigator (PI) judgment.
-Emergency use authorization of coronavirusdisease (COVID) vaccines is included unless there is an accepted medical exemption.
+• Cohort 4 only: Vaccination status based on age according to country-specificguidelines that is up to date 30 days prior to Enrollment as verified bydocumentation from the subject's primary care physician, and willing to defervaccines through 6 months after completion of the subject's IM medication, or longerper Principal Investigator (PI) judgment.
+Emergency use authorization or conditionalmarketing authorization of coronavirus disease (COVID) vaccines is included unlessthere is an accepted medical exemption.

 Exclusion